ThoraX-PriorNet: A Novel Attention-Based Architecture Using Anatomical Prior Probability Maps for Thoracic Disease Classification: Proposed Method

 \subsection{Classification and Localization}

 At first, we extract a feature map from the input image with a CNN backbone.
 We have used DenseNet-121 \cite{Huang2016DenselyNetworks} as backbone for feature extraction.
-Then we use our proposed APAM to generate an attention map from the extracted feature map.
-For generating attention maps from the feature map, we have used the image-specific chest ROI mask described previously with APAM to generate ROI attention map $\mathbf{A}_{ROI}$.
+Then we use APAM to generate an attention map from the extracted feature map.
+For generating attention maps from the feature map, we have used the image-specific chest ROI mask described previously with APAM to generate ROI attention map $\mathit{A}_{ROI}$.

-Here, $\mathbf{W}_{ROI}$ is the weight generated by APAM from feature map $\mathbf{F}$ and masked feature map $\mathbf{W}_{ROI}$.
-Then, we have used K (K = number of abnormalities) numbers of disease-specific anatomy prior probability maps with APAM to generate K disease-specific attention maps $\mathbf{A}_{p}^c$.
+Here, $\mathit{W}_{ROI}$ is the weight generated by APAM from feature map $\mathit{F}$ and masked feature map $\mathit{W}_{ROI}$.
+Then, we have used $K$ ($K$ = number of abnormalities) numbers of disease-specific anatomy prior probability maps with APAM to generate $K$ disease-specific attention maps $\mathit{A}_{p}^c$.

-Here, $\mathbf{W}_{p}^c$ is the weight generated by APAM from feature map $\mathbf{F}$ and masked feature map $\mathbf{F}_{p}^c$ of abnormality $c$.
+Here, $\mathit{W}_{p}^c$ is the weight generated by APAM from feature map $\mathit{F}$ and masked feature map $\mathit{F}_{p}^c$ of abnormality $c$.
 Then for predicting the probability of each disease, the image-specific ROI attention map and the disease-specific attention map of that particular disease are channel-wise concatenated to produce a disease-specific concatenated map.

-Here, $\mathbf{A}_{cat}^c \in \mathbb{R}^{2C\times H \times W}$.
+Here, $\mathit{A}_{cat}^c \in \mathbb{R}^{2C\times H \times W}$.
 These concatenated maps are passed through individual global pooling and then $1\times1$ convolutional layers sequentially to generate the probability of that disease.
 And we have used the same convolutional layers on the concatenated feature maps to generate individual heatmap using CAM method.
-The schematic of this model is shown in Fig. \ref{fig:model_lungabnormmask}.
+The schematic of proposed architecture of ThoraX-PriorNet is shown in Fig.~\ref{fig:model_lungabnormmask}.

-We have also tried predicting disease probabilities and localization results only from disease-specific probability maps which produced better localization results than the previous method but inferior results in terms of classification.

-As we have used $224 \times 224$ images as input, the produced feature map is only $7 \times 7$ in size.
-This size is minimal for localizing diseases with small features like mass or nodule.
-Therefore, we have tried to incorporate the feature pyramid network (FPN) \cite{Lin2016FeatureDetection} to enhance the spatial resolution of our feature map to $14 \times 14$ before passing through APAM.
-In addition to traditional FPN which utilizes addition for combining features from different layers of backbone, we have also used a variation of FPN which uses channel-wise feature concatenation instead of addition as used in Yolo-V3 \cite{Redmon2018YOLOv3:Improvement}.